 Check this picture:

-That’s me kicking ass with a Samurai I was introduced to through Couchsurfing.
-Seriously folks, in Japan, it’s all about having unique experiences and discovering cool places you wouldn’t normally hear about.
 My secret weapon for this is always travelling by Couchsurfing: it is simply the best way to get to grips with a new place and land on your feet with a social life.

 Poignant Hiroshima Peace Memorial Park is heartbreaking.
 The park tells the story of how Hiroshima, a previously untouched (by the war) city in Japan, was nuked towards the end of WWII by American forces.

-In the park, you’ll find the Atomic Bomb Dome – site of where the first atomic bomb hit, and now just a skeletal reminder of the past.
+In the park, you’ll find the Atomic Bomb Dome – the site where the first atomic bomb hit, and now just a skeletal reminder of the past.
 The park is free to get into and it costs under a dollar.
 It’s well worth it to visit the museum.

 You can store your bags in museum lockers for free.
 When visiting the museum, I recommend splashing out on the audio tour.
 There are two free films you can watch in the museum’s small cinema.
 You can get free WiFi here as well so it’s a good place to chill if you’re stuck for a bit.